Cardiac rehabilitation: Cardiac rehabilitation societies

 CR professionals work together in many countries to optimize service delivery and increase awareness of CR.
 The International Council of Cardiovascular Prevention and Rehabilitation (ICCPR), a member of the World Heart Federation, is composed of formally-named Board members of CR societies globally.
 Through cooperation across most CR-related associations, ICCPR seeks to promote CR in low-resource settings, among other aims outlined in their Charter.
+CR societies offer registries, clinician certification, and program certification, among other resources.